grych/trabant/README.md

 # Trabant

-This is a version 2.0 of [Drab](https://github.com/grych/drab), Access the browser User Interface from the Server Side.
+This is a version 2.0 of [Drab](https://github.com/grych/drab), access the browser User Interface from the Server Side.
 No Javascript programming needed anymore!

 ## This is a very beta version of the project